konduri-sigmoid/docker-fundamentals/04-Build-new-Docker-Image-and-Run-and-Push-to-DockerHub/README.md

 docker stop mynginxdefault
 ```

-## Step-2: Create Dockerfile and copy our customized index.html
+## Step-2: Create Dockerfile and copy our customized index.html or can create any kind of basic html file
 - **Dockerfile**
 ```
 FROM nginx